0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 - 8080/tcp open  http        syn-ack ttl 63 Apache Tomcat/Coyote JSP engine 1.1
 - 8083/tcp open  http        syn-ack ttl 63 JBoss service httpd

-So far we learned, that it has ssh, a couple of HTTP applications, it's on Ubuntu, backend uses Java.
+So far we've learned, that it has ssh, a couple of HTTP applications, it's on Ubuntu, backend uses Java.

 - What service is running on port "8080"

 > Apache Tomcat/Coyote JSP engine 1.1

 - What is the name of the front-end application running on "8080"?
 (Open it in browser)

 > JBoss

 ---

 ## *Find Tony's Flag!*

-http-enum and http-sitemap-generator nmap scripts revealed some directories in service, running on port 80:
+http-enum and http-sitemap-generator nmap scripts have revealed some directories, accessible via service, running on port 80:
 - /
 - /css/
 - /images/